vtu81/vtu81/README.md

 ### News & Facts

+* 🎓 Graduated and received B.E. degree from ZJU!
 * 🛡️ Successfully defended my undergraduate thesis, ready for graduation~
 * Two submitted papers of backdoor attacks and defenses available:
   * 📖 [Circumventing Backdoor Defenses That Are Based on Latent Separability](https://arxiv.org/abs/2205.13613)